top of page

 Michael MacMullen - Bass

-Michael MacMullen recently retired after over 25 years teaching Choral and Vocal music at Palm Beach State College (he was also Department Chair from 2008-2020).
-Besides teaching voice and directing the Concert Chorus, he formed the vocal jazz ensemble Troubadours, which performed at Carnegie Hall in 2006 as part of a vocal jazz program led by Phil Mattson.
-During his PBSC years, Michael was active with the Florida State College Activities Assocation where he was Music representative to the state Executive Council from 2010-2019 and inducted into the Hall of Fame in 2020.
-Michael has a BA in Theatre from Cal State University Long Beach (where he also sang under choral director Frank Pooler), studied music at Cal State University Fullerton, and has two Master of Music Degrees (one in Music Direction for Musical Theatre/Opera and one in Choral Music) from Arizona State University.
+Michael MacMullen recently retired after over 26 years teaching Choral and Vocal music at Palm Beach State College (and also Department Chair from 2008-2020).
+Besides teaching voice and directing the Concert Chorus, he formed the vocal jazz ensemble Troubadours, who performed at Carnegie Hall in 2006 as part of a vocal jazz festival.
+During these years, Michael was active with the Florida State College Activities Association where he was Music representative to the state Executive Council from 2010-2019 and inducted into the Hall of Fame in 2020.
+Michael has a BA in Theatre from CSU Long Beach, studied music at CSU Fullerton, and has two Master of Music Degrees from Arizona State University.
+In California, he sang with the Opera Pacific chorus and Pacific Chorale as well as performing in many musicals with local companies.
+Since moving to Florida, Michael has sung at Royal Poinciana Chapel, Saint David in the Pines, and Lost Tree Chapel as well as performing with Bel Canto Singers, Florida Philharmonic Chorus, Palm Beach Light Opera, and South Florida Opera (also chorus master).
 He can currently be seen as announcer for Orchid City Brass Band and Palm Beach Gardens Concert Band as well as singing at St. Luke and St. Matthew’s Catholic Churches.
-Since moving to Florida in 1994, Michael has sung at Royal Poinciana Chapel, Saint David in the Pines, and Lost Tree Chapel as well as performing with Bel Canto Singers, Florida Philharmonic Chorus, Palm Beach Light Opera, and South Florida Opera (where he was also chorus master).
-Back in California, he sang with Opera Pacific chorus and Pacific Chorale as well as performing in many musicals with local companies.
-His work as a musical director/accompanist in musical theatre encompasses work in high school, college/university, community, and professional theatre as well as 6 shows at PBSC - including 2 with his wife Lisa, who he first met singing with a local choral group and performing in a production of Bernstein’s Mass.
+His work as a musical director/accompanist in musical theatre encompasses work in high school, college/university, community, and professional theatre as well as 6 shows at PBSC - including 2 with his wife Lisa, who he first met performing in a production of Bernstein’s Mass.
 Michael is especially proud of the accomplishments of his many students, who include several current and former members of Espressivo.

 James McInnis - Bass